Decorating a rental place can be tricky. You might worry about losing your deposit or breaking the rules.

 5. Floating Shelves

 Floating shelves can transform your bedroom without drilling holes in the walls.
 You can find stick-on options that are perfect for renters.
-These shelves add style and storage to your space.

 Use them to display books, plants, or small decor items.
 Try placing a shelf above your bed for a unique look.
 You can also put them near your desk for extra storage.